hollyfgibbons/ANU-MAE-thesis-template/README2.md

 ## Getting started

 The template can be downloaded and used in either Overleaf (online) or locally on your computer.
+Please see the comparison table below to help decide which one is best for you.

 | Overleaf | Locally |
 |----------|--------|